-I have to admit, and I may as well admit right from the start that I myself smoke (I know, very bad!), but I stopped smoking indoors and in the car when my wife became pregnant with our daughter Lucie,14 years ago.
+I have to admit, and I may as well admit right from the start that I myself smoke (I know, very bad!), but I stopped smoking indoors and in the car when my wife became pregnant with our youngest daughter, 18 years ago.

 (This is NOT a post on how to give up smoking by the way, so don’t go there…)

 Anyway dear reader, despite my refusal to give up the evil weed, I do still think of others, but what if you have bought a house from a smoker, or if you have wisely given up smoking recently but the smell remains?

 Here’s what to do to get of bad household smells….

 Here is how to get rid of the smell of tobacco in your house.

 When tobacco is smoked the smoke itself is laced with TAR, amongst other harmful things.
 Most people understand and recognise the effects of second hand smoke, so if you are a senior citizen, for example, and you smoke indoors and you have a dog, that is the same as given poor old Fido his own full strength Marlboro to puff away on each hour.